Bill Clinton: Iraq

 In Clinton's 1998 State of the Union Address, he warned Congress that Iraqi dictator Saddam Hussein was building an arsenal of chemical, biological and nuclear weapons.
-Although, there was no evidence for that claim.
+However, there was no evidence for that claim.

 Clinton signed the Iraq Liberation Act of 1998 on October 31, 1998, which instituted a policy of "regime change" against Iraq, though it explicitly stated it did not provide for direct intervention on the part of American military forces.
 The administration then launched a four-day bombing campaign named Operation Desert Fox, lasting from December 16 to 19, 1998.
 At the end of this operation Clinton announced that "So long as Saddam remains in power, he will remain a threat to his people, his region, and the world.
 With our allies, we must pursue a strategy to contain him and to constrain his weapons of mass destruction program, while working toward the day Iraq has a government willing to live at peace with its people and with its neighbors."
 American and British aircraft in the Iraq no-fly zones attacked hostile Iraqi air defenses 166 times in 1999 and 78 times in 2000.